ekameeraa/KaurPatel_EkamOm_HW-3/README.md

 4. Push to the branch: git push origin my-new-feature
 5. Submit a pull request :D

-## History

-TODO: Write history

 ## Credits

+Credits goes to
-TODO: Ekampreet Kaur and Omkumar Dipakbhai Patel
+1. Ekampreet Kaur and
+2. Omkumar Dipakbhai Patel

 ## License

-MIT
+This project is licensed under the MIT License - see the LICENSE.md file for details.